Publishing with a University Press: A Curious Author’s Guide to the Process

 ➡️Here’s the best book on how to get published with an academic publisher or university press: The Book Proposal Book: A Guide for Scholarly Authors by Laura Portwood-Stacer.
 Get yourself a copy today!

 ➡️Here’s the Step-by-Step Traditional Publishing course—how to write a winning query and proposal, get a publishing contract, and successfully navigate the traditional publishing process.
-It’s the insight I’ve used to successfully publish an award-winning university press book and what I’ve taught to dozens of authors since then.
+It’s the insight I’ve used to successfully publish an award-winning university press book and it’s the stuff I’ve taught dozens of authors since then.

-A university press title offers credibility and respect for those outside of academe, too.
+A university press title offers credibility and respect for those outside of academia, too.
 Publishing with a university press helps establish or boost an author’s regional name recognition.

 How to publish a book with a university press